Plan your Power Pages project

 Separate development from production

 While Power Pages offers the ability to install more than one site in each environment, we recommend creating a separate environment from production to create and test new features.
-For more information, see Go live checklist.
+More information: Go live checklist

 Conduct user testing